-- 1 Cup Hot Water or Broth* (more as needed)
+- 1 Cup Hot Water or Broth - more as needed (SEE NOTES)

 - Add in the remaining ingredients (if using slow cooker method, reduce water to ½ cup*), stirring to make sure everything is well combined.
 Season generously with salt and pepper.
 Bring everything to a simmer and cover with a tight fitting lid.

-- OVEN: Cover pot and transfer it to a preheat 300 degree F oven.
+- OVEN: Cover pot and transfer it to a preheat 300 degree F oven (make sure oven rack is set to lower-middle position).
 Bake for 45 minutes, stirring once halfway through cooking.
 Remove the lid, stir, and continue to bake until the sauce is thickened and sticky, about an additional 30-45 minutes.
 If needed during baking, add more water to adjust consistency.

-- STOVE TOP: Cover pot and reduce heat to medium low.
+- STOVE TOP: Cover pot and reduce heat to maintain a simmer (between medium to medium-low).
 Cook, stirring at 30 minute intervals, for 1 ½ hours, or until the sauce is thickened and sticky.

-- Taste beans and adjust for salt and pepper to taste.
-Top with crumbled candied bacon if using.
+- Serve: Taste beans and adjust for salt and pepper to taste.
+Top with candied bacon if using.
+Enjoy!